phenomecentre/nPYc-Toolbox/docs/samplemetadata.rst

 - 'Assay' form the core of an analysis
 - 'Precision Reference' acquired to characterise analytical variability
-- 'Linearity Reference' samples used assess the linearity of response (intenity response to changes in abundance) in the dataset
+- 'Linearity Reference' samples used assess the linearity of response (intensity responses to changes in abundance) in the dataset

 Common combinations of *Sample Type* and *Assay Role* are defined within the nPYc-Toolbox and used to characterise data quality, these include: